-Pierre Boulanger, Carlos Flores-Mire, Juan F. Ramirez, Elizabeth Mesa, and John W. Branch

-University of Alberta, Edmonton, Alberta and National University of Colombia, Medellin, Colombia
+Pierre Boulanger1, Carlos Flores-Mir1, Juan F. Ramirez2, Elizabeth Mesa2, and John W. Branch2 1University of Alberta, Edmonton, Alberta and 2National University of Colombia, Medellin, Colombia

-Abstract- The measurements from registered Cone Beam Computed Tomography (CBCT) and a photogrammetric sensor are used to track three-dimensional shape variations of orthodontic patients along their treatments.
-The methodology consists of five main steps: (1) The patient's bone and skin shapes are measured in 3D using the fusion of a CBCT and a photogrammetric sensor.
+Abstract- The measurements from registered images obtained from Cone Beam Computed Tomography (CBCT) and a photogrammetric sensor are used to track three-dimensional shape variations of orthodontic patients before and after their treatments.
+The methodology consists of five main steps: (1) the patient's bone and skin shapes are measured in 3D using the fusion of images from a CBCT and a photogrammetric sensor.
 (2) The bone shape is extracted from the CBCT data using a standard marching cube algorithm.
 (3) The bone and skin shape measurements are registered using titanium targets located on the head of the patient.
-(4) Using a manual segmentation technique the head and lower jaw geometry are extracted separately to deal with jaw motion at the different visit.
+(4) Using a manual segmentation technique the head and lower jaw geometry are extracted separately to deal with jaw motion at the different record visits.
 (5) Using natural features of the upper head the two datasets are then registered with each other and then compared to evaluate bone, teeth, and skin displacements before and after treatments.
-This procedure is now used daily at the University of Alberta orthodontic clinic.
+This procedure is now used at the University of Alberta orthodontic clinic.